File: src\System\Runtime\CompilerServices\AsyncHelpers.CoreCLR.cs

 // Head continuation should be the result of async call to AwaitAwaiter or UnsafeAwaitAwaiter.

-// These never have special continuation handling.
+// These never have special continuation context handling.

 const ContinuationFlags continueFlags =